UttarinaRoy/MLBreastDetectRF/README.md

 # MLBreastDetectRF
 MLBreastDetectRF: Harnessing the power of Random Forest Classifier for early breast cancer detection.
-Explore how machine learning aids in improving diagnosis, enhancing survival rates, and transforming healthcare outcomes globally.
+Explore how machine learning aids in improving diagnosis, enhancing survival rates, and transforming healthcare outcomes globally.This projects main focus is to make a model that can detect cancer in early stage and without any false results and to do this project i have used random forest classifier